 Plus, the rice cakes themselves are organic, whole grain, gluten free (and wheat free), dairy free, and Vegan.

-Are rice cakes good for you?
+What are rice cakes made of?
+Is it good for you?

 Heck to the yes!
 Though just snacking on plain rice cakes isn't exactly the definition of nutrient-dense, they can serve as a healthy, low-calorie base for fruits, veggies and other healthy toppings.